swinterbourne/riboviz-work/open-science-projects.md

 Writing documentation may not "feel like research", so you may need to explain its value so that students are motivated to contribute.
 Good documentation is essential to help researchers use and think clearly about using software, and the same is true of written experimental protocols.
 Writing documentation is excellent preparation for writing up a project report, especially the methods section, so benefits the student.

+## Overcoming the "intimidation threshold" to working open

 Working open means routinely sharing work, which can be difficult for students who may feel intimidated or anxious about being judged by others.
 These feelings do not reflect reality, as experienced bioinformaticians know that no-one else cares how you feel about your code, or even that you are the person who wrote it.